Asia122/booking-pass/README.md

 ### ***people_vaccinated.csv***

-The CSV file *people_vaccinated.csv contains the list of all vaccinated people.
+The CSV file contains the list of all people that have already booked the vaccination.
 The variables are Fiscal Code, Name, Surname, Gender, Date of birth, Place of Birth and Date of the first shot.
-This file will be used by doctors to add new vaccinated patients and by restaurateurs to check if customers have the green pass.
+This file will be used by doctors to add new patients that have booked the vaccination and by restaurateurs to check if customers have the green pass.

 ### ***registry_codes.csv***